petermr/pygetpapers/joss/paper.md

 1. A query is sent and the repository creates a list of M hits (pointers to documents), sets a cursor start, and returns this information to the `pygetpapers` client.
 2. The client requests a chunk of size N <= M (normally 25-1000) and the repository replies with N pointers to documents.
 3. The server response is pages of hits (metadata) as XML , normally <= 1000 hits per page , (1 sec)
-4. `pygetpapers` - incremental aggregates XML metadata as python dict in memory - small example for paper
+4. `pygetpapers` - incremental aggregates XML metadata as python dict in memory
-5. If cursor indicates next page, submits a query for next page, else if end terminates this part
+5. If cursor indicates next page, `pygetpapers` submits a query for next page, otherwise it terminates the data collection and processes the python dict
+6. If user has requested supplemental data (eg. references, citations, fulltext, etc.) then the `pygetpapers` iterates through the python dict and uses the identifier, usually in the form of DOI, to query and download supplemental data seperately.
-6. When finished all pages, writes metadata to CProject (Top level project directory) as JSON (total, and creates CTrees (per-article directories) with individual metadata)
+7. When the search is finished, `pygetpapers` writes the metadata to CProject (Top level project directory) as JSON (total, and creates CTrees (per-article directories) with individual metadata)
-7. Recover from crashes, restart (if needed)
+8. It also recovers from crashes and restarts if needed).

-The control module `pygetpapers` reads the commandline and
+The control module `pygetpapers.py` reads the commandline and
 * Selects the repository-specific downloader
 * Creates a query from user input and/or terms from dictionaries
 * Adds options and constraints